Kikuyu language: Literature

 There is notable literature written in the Kikuyu language.
 For instance, Ngũgĩ wa Thiong'o's Mũrogi wa Kagogo (Wizard of the Crow) is the longest known book written in Kikuyu.
 Other authors writing in Kikuyu are Gatua wa Mbũgwa and Waithĩra wa Mbuthia.
 Mbuthia has published various works in different genres—essays, poetry, children stories and translations—in Kikuyu.
 The late Wahome Mutahi also sometimes wrote in Kikuyu.
 Also, Gakaara wa Wanjaũ wrote his popular book, Mau Mau Author in Detention, which won a Noma Award in 1984.

 In popular culture

 In the 1983 movie Star Wars Episode VI: Return of the Jedi, the character Nien Nunb speaks in the Kikuyu language.

+The 2023 song Mwaki by Brazilian DJ Zerb features a Kenyan artist, Sofiya Nzau, singing in Kikuyu.